bain3/f.bain/README.md

 Download is simpler than upload.
 First off the browser parses the url for the id and password.

-Using the id it gathers metadata about the file (the encrypted file name and the salt) from `/id/meta`.
+Using the id it gathers metadata about the file (the encrypted file name and the salt) from `/<id>/meta`.
 It then derives the 768 bit key from the password.

-After that the browser downloads the encrypted data (everything stored as a blob to prevent browser crashing), and starts to decrypt the `5242928` byte long blocks.
+After that the browser downloads the encrypted data (from `/<id>/raw`)(everything stored as a blob to prevent browser crashing), and starts to decrypt the `5242928` byte long blocks.
 Each time splitting the block into the next iv and decrypted data, setting the next iv, and storing the decrypted data into an output blob.

-Then it quickly decrypts the file name, and creates a fake link element with it pointing to the output blob containing the decrypted data.
+Then it quickly decrypts the file name, and creates a fake link element with it pointing to the output blob, containing the decrypted data.
 At last it invokes a click on the element which makes the browser save the file.

 GGs if you actually read all of it!